lebloism/link-not-followed-by-arachni/README.md

 This command line works correctly on the "master" branch (= only 1 list and 1 edit pages), Arachni sees the "edit" page without problem (thanks to your audit-exclude-vector option).
-But on this branch, the "edit" pages are not seen : edit1 and edit2 are not in the report, list1 has a 500 status code and list2 has 200.
+But on this branch, the "edit" pages are not seen : edit1 and edit2 are not in the report, list1 and list2 has 500 status code.

-The webapp logs :
+The webapp logs contain :
 ```
+GRAVE: Servlet.service() for servlet [faces] in context with path [] threw exception [viewId:/users/list2.xhtml - La vue «/users/list2.xhtml» n’a pas pu être restaurée.] with root cause
+javax.faces.application.ViewExpiredException: viewId:/users/list2.xhtml - La vue «/users/list2.xhtml» n’a pas pu être restaurée.
+(...)
 GRAVE: Servlet.service() for servlet [faces] in context with path [] threw exception [viewId:/users/list1.xhtml - La vue «/users/list1.xhtml» n’a pas pu être restaurée.] with root cause
 javax.faces.application.ViewExpiredException: viewId:/users/list1.xhtml - La vue «/users/list1.xhtml» n’a pas pu être restaurée.
 ```
 La vue «/users/list1.xhtml» n’a pas pu être restaurée = View «/users/list1.xhtml» couldn't be restored.

-Which explains the "500" status code.
+Which explains the "500" status codes.
 But why could the view not be restored ?
 Is the ViewState still invalidated by Arachni, despite the audit-exclude-vector ?
 How ?

-I commited the file logs.txt containings the arachni logs, and the .afr and .html.zip reports, so you can have the exact informations.
+I commited the file logs.txt containing the arachni logs, and the .afr and .html.zip reports, so you can have the exact informations.

 ## How to run